dstar4138/emp_draft/README.md

 WARNING:
 ---------
-THIS VERSION IS NO LONGER IN DEVELOPMENT AND IS HERE FOR POSTERITY OF FUTURE VERSIONS.
+THIS VERSION IS NO LONGER IN DEVELOPMENT AND IS HERE FOR POSTERITY REASONS.
-Please go to the newer EMP project.
+Please go to the newer EMP project: http://github.com/dstar4138/emp

 Short Description: